ctjh/ctjh/README.md

 ## Hi there, my name is Jin Hao 👋

 <p>
-     I am a 19 year old Singaporean girl interested in Cybersecurity and Web Development.
-I am currently enrolling in university.
+     I am a 19 year old Singaporean girl interested in Cybersecurity and Web Development!
+Currently, I am awaiting enrolment in university for computer science.
 I mainly build tools for daily use or aid in quality of life.
 </p>
      Tools I am familiar with
 <ul>